gabrielpolyy/react-native-grayscale/README.md

       if (result !== "") {
         setGrayscaleBase64Img(result);
       } else {
-        // The 'result' will be empty if we couldn't process the base64 string provided as input, most likely because it is not a valid base64 image.
+        // The 'result' will be empty if we couldn't process the base64 string provided as input,
+        //most likely because it is not a valid base64 image.
       }
     });
   }, []);